 Cigarette craving is one of the major reasons why smokers find it hard to quit.
 This strong urge can usually be evoked by sensory cues and stress.
 According to research, females experience stronger craving than males in response to stress, but men are generally more responsive to environmental cues.
 Both males and females do not differ in their desire to quit smoking.
 However, women are 31% less likely to quit successfully.

 Well, we cannot deny the adverse health effects of smoking on both males and females.
-But due to gender differences, females are more susceptible to smoking and they have to suffer more at every phase of life.
+But due to the gender differences, females are more susceptible to smoking and they have to suffer more at every phase of life.

 Another interesting study reveals that men smoke to feel more alert, positive and vigorous, and enjoy the feelings associated with the habit.
-However, females smoke because they find it stress relieving and relax their nerves.
+However, females smoke because they find it stress relieving and relaxes their nerves.
 Nicotine promotes more aggression in men, but it has many calming effects on women.
 Females also appear to be more likely to smoke to help control their weight.

 Women who smoke are more likely to experience reproductive issues.
 They experience irregular and painful periods and have severe premenstrual symptoms.
 They also experience a 50% increase in cramps that usually lasts two or more days.
 And as a result, they have low estrogen levels that simply leads to mood swings and fatigue.
 Females smokers have to go through menopause at a young age and experience worse symptoms.